Introduction

 Maximum Performance Climb

-- Complete the appropriate climb checklist.
+- Complete the climb checklist.

 Engine and Instrument Checks During Takeoff